The world is too much

 THANK YOU:

 Thank you for reading and engaging with Old Grateful™.
-In this moment, I am grateful for feeling more like myself and SO deeply grateful for each subscriber to this Old Grateful™ substack.
+I am grateful for feeling more like myself (it has been three months since the passing of my beloved Aunt Linda) and I am deeply grateful for each subscriber to this substack.

 As I type this sentence — the world is too much — I recall the sonnet by Wordsworth.
 I am grateful for this memory of studying English Romantic poets in college, including “The World Is Too Much with Us” published in 1807 in Poems, in Two Volumes by William Wordsworth.